 Deep red and purple colour, bright and vivid.
 The nose reveals a lot of oak: vanilla, toasty and sawn-timber elements, the finish hot and spirity from elevated alcohol.
 This is a classic example of the Elderton style.
 Ripe, voluptuous blackberry fruit is framed by a robust structure, vanillin oak and gentle tannins.

-The second generation took the reins of the business in 2003 and today work together to run Elderton Wines, with Lorraine enjoying retirement (you might see her pottering in the Cellar Door garden).
+The second generation, Cameron and Allister, took the reins of the business in 2003 and today work together to run Elderton Wines, with Lorraine enjoying retirement (you might see her pottering in the Cellar Door garden).
 Cameron and Allister believe very strongly in continuing the traditions that began a generation earlier, on the Nuriootpa vineyard.
 Wanting to take the family company to the next level, they together devised a plan to buy great vineyards in other significant sub appellations of the Barossa, with additional vineyards in Greenock and Craneford.